TheGoldenManDenis/ditherprograms/README.md

 Where P1, P2, P3, P4 are each numbers from 0 to 999.
 The default setting is 15 100 140 200

 ################### For version 3 ###################
-./CONVscript.sh input.[anything] output.bmp [P1] [P2] [P3] [P4]
+./CONVscript.sh input.[anything] output.bmp [P1] [P2]

-Where P1 and P2 are numbers from 0 to 999, and P3, P4 are either 0 or 1.
-The default setting is 30 30 0 0
+Where P1 and P2 are numbers from -999 to 999.
+The default setting is -30 30

 Edit the "PAL" file with a text editor to change the colour palette that it uses.